lelandg/PWM-Servo-Hat-Through-Apache-Demo/README.md

 # PWM-Servo-Hat-Through-Apache-Demo
-A demo of controlling the Adafruit PWM/Servo hat through an Apache-served web page
+This is a demo of controlling the Adafruit PWM/Servo Pi Hat through an Apache-served web page.

 This is intended to be an "educational piece".
 You are welcome to do whatever you'd like with the code.
 (MIT license.)
 It is useful to show how a Python script can be used through Apache.

+You should be able to easily extend this concept to control **any** hardware on your RPi through Python, and control anything else on any Linux platform.
+(You may need to configure the security first on other platforms, embedded and otherwise, than the RPi.)

 Requirements:
 * Raspberry Pi with a PWM/Servo Pi Hat from Adafruit Industries (https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/)